sebsto/amplify-android-getting-started/04_add_authentication.md

     })
     ```

     The above code register an `observer` on `Userdata.isSignedIn` value.
-The closure is called when `isSignedIn` value change.
+The closure is called when `isSignedIn` value changes.
 Right now, we just change the lock icon : open when the user is authenticated and closed when the user has no session.

     To verify everything works as expected, build the project.
 Click **Build** menu and select **Make Project** or, on Macs, type **&#8984;F9**.
 There should be no error.